Impressions from the Seahawks’ 17-15 preseason win against the Oakland Raiders

 After C.J.
 Prosise’s comeback outing last week against the Chargers, Carroll said he wanted to see him do it again.

 Prosise did as asked Thursday with 42 yards in the first half, including a nifty 30-yarder in which he bounced off a defender and sped down the sideline.
-He came out shortly after, having gained 84 yards on 10 carries in the last two games, with one big point having been made.
+He came out shortly after that, having gained 74 yards on 10 carries in the past two games, with one big point having been made.
 Prosise has had durability issues throughout his career — playing in just 16 games in three seasons.
 But Carroll spoke as if he is a lock to make it as a backup to Chris Carson and Rashaad Penny (who each sat out) and also likely as a third-down back, having shown again what he can do when he is healthy.

 “When he had two weeks to be available he showed again what he is made of,” Carroll said.